thepyedpiper/pyp/legacy_equivalents.md

 # Legacy Equivalents

 There are multiple pyp solutions listed for legacy commands, starting with canonical python and then including increasing levels of shortcuts.
 Please use whatever makes sense to you.
 The pyp [manual](https://thepyedpiper.github.io/pyp/pyp_manual.html) has a full list of shortcuts and special functions.
-Remember, `p` represents every line as a python `string` object, while `pp` represents the entire input as a python `list` object
+Remember, `p` represents every line as a python `string` object, while `pp` represents the entire input as a python `list` object.

 | LEGACY       | PYP            | NOTES                                      |
 |:-------------|:------------------|:-------------------------------------------|